Teachable![]() |

 Teachable

-You can link Google Analytics, Facebook Pixel, and plenty of other applications, and also use Zapier to connect much more.
-You could also link your email marketing software, including ConvertKit, to instantly give learners notifications as well as other relevant information by adding them to a series.
+You could also link your email marketing software, including ConvertKit, to instantly give learners notifications and other relevant information by adding them to a series.

-Sell & Market Your Course
+Sell & Market Your Course: Teachable Vs Udemy

-You must learn marketing strategy in order to be competitive when making sales.
-Let us take a look at how you can use advertising campaigns and resources across both channels to boost your profits and develop your label’s reach.
+Let us look at how you can use advertising campaigns and resources across both channels to boost your profits and develop your label’s reach.

 Teachable Marketing